femian55/Image-Labels-Generator-Using-Amazon-Rekognition/README.md

 The full python script are below

-Create a new Python file, `image_labels_generator.py`, and import the required libraries:
+Create a new Python file was created, `image_labels_generator.py`, and the required libraries was imported:

 ```python
 import boto3